luxonis/depthai-docs-website/source/pages/faq.rst

 By default there are keyframes every 1 second which resolve the previous issues with traversing the video as well as provide the capability to start recording anytime (worst case 1 second of video is lost if just missed the keyframe)

-When running depthai_demo.py, one can record a jpeg of the current frame by hitting :code:`c` on the keyboard.
+When running :code:`depthai_demo.py`, one can record a JPEG of the current frame by hitting :code:`c` on the keyboard.

 An example video encoded on DepthAI `BW1097 <https://shop.luxonis.com/collections/all/products/depthai-rpi-compute-module-edition>`__ (Raspberry Pi Compute Module Edition) is below.
 All DepthAI and megaAI units have the same 4K color camera, so will have equivalent performance to the video below.